realatharva15/cat_pictures_2_writeup/README.md

 ```bash
 nc -lnvp 4444
 ```
-now inorder to trigger the reverse shell we will click on the Ansible playbook button which is the 2nd button on the webiste. and we will be granted a reverseshell as bismuth. since the shell is not a proper tty, we will copy the id_rsa of bismuth which is available at the /home/bismuth/.ssh/id_rsa path on the system
+now inorder to trigger the reverse shell we will click on the Ansible playbook button which is the 2nd button on the webiste. and we will be granted a reverseshell as bismuth. since the shell is not a proper tty, we will copy the id_rsa of bismuth which is available at the /home/bismuth/.ssh/id_rsa path on the system. we do this for 2 reasons: the shell is highly unreliable and we may logout of the shell even if we press Ctrl+C which will cause a keyboard interrupt and stop the netcat listener. the second reason is that a proper ssh shell gives us an overall better experience while enumerating.

 ```bash
 cat /home/bismuth/.ssh/id_rsa